NatalieAThompson/airlines/README.md

 ### About

-This project is a React application which will display information abut a collection of routes flown by several large airlines.
+The purpose of this project is to practice using React by displaying a collection of data related to airline routes in an understandable and interactive way.
+The starting point for the project was taken from: https://github.com/launchschool/airlines_boilerplate.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).